-ENHANCED PUSH FOR INTERMUNICIPAL MOBILE BUSINESS LICENCE
+39. ENHANCED PUSH FOR INTERMUNICIPAL MOBILE BUSINESS LICENCE

-At the 2006 Union of British Columbia Municipalities Convention, then Premier Gordon Campbell challenged local governments to develop a single business licence framework, to become the first jurisdiction in Canada where businesses could operate freely anywhere in their province.
-The Ministry of Small Business and Revenue was charged with leading the Single Business Licence Initiative, working closely with UBCM, the Ministry of Community Services, and key stakeholders, to develop a model that streamlined business licensing processes while retaining municipalities' powers to set local standards for businesses operating within their jurisdictions.
+At the 2006 Union of British Columbia Municipalities (UBCM) Convention, the Government of B.C. challenged local governments to develop a single business license framework, to become the first jurisdiction in Canada where businesses could operate freely anywhere in their province.
+The Ministry of Small Business and Revenue was charged with leading the Single Business License Initiative, working closely with UBCM, the Ministry of Community Services, and key stakeholders, to develop a model that streamlined business licensing processes while retaining municipalities' powers to set local standards for businesses operating within their jurisdictions.

-Following initial concerns expressed by some local governments over loss of revenue and autonomy, the province moved away from the introduction of a single business licence, and began to promote regional Mobile Business License (MBL) programs.
+Following initial concerns expressed by some local governments over loss of revenue and autonomy, the province moved away from the introduction of a single business license and began to promote regional Mobile Business License (MBL) programs.
 Resistance has diminished overtime as MBL programs have demonstrated value and an increase in compliance.

-There are currently ten MBLs Programs, including pilot projects, in the province, encompassing 75 local governments:
+There are currently 15 MBLs Programs in the province, encompassing 99 local governments:

 - Central Vancouver Island (12)

 - Cowichan Lake Area (4)

 - Greater Victoria Area (13)

 - Courtenay/Comox Area (2)

 - Metro West Region (6)

-- Fraser Valley Area (9)
+- Fraser Valley Area (11)

 - Tri-Cities Area (3)

-- North /West Vancouver Area (3)
+- North Shore (3)

-- Okanagan-Similkameen Area (19)
+- Okanagan-Similkameen Area (20)

 - Trail Area (5)

+- West Kootney (6)

+- North East (7)

+- Sunshine Coast (3)

+- Kimberly/Cranbrook (2): and

+- Elk Valley (3)

-To date, the established MBL projects/pilots have been positively received by participating municipalities and several local municipalities bordering existing programs have adopted the MBL model as well, thereby increasing the boundaries within which businesses can operate under one licence.
+To date, the established MBL projects have been positively received by participating municipalities and several local municipalities bordering existing programs have adopted the MBL model as well, thereby increasing the boundaries within which businesses can operate under one license.

-In the absence of a single provincial business licence, implementing regional programs is a more streamlined and cost-effective way for municipal governments in all of BC to operate in the short-term, and pave the way for the eventual goal a one province wide MBL.
+In the absence of a single provincial business license, implementing regional programs is a more streamlined and cost-effective way for municipal governments in all of BC to operate in the short-term, and pave the way for the eventual goal a one province wide MBL.

-While the Chamber has expressed concern over the lack of focus regarding a single business licence for all of BC, we recognize the fact that regional MBLs still mark a significant improvement.
+While the Chamber has expressed concern over the lack of focus regarding a single business license for all of BC, we recognize the fact that regional MBLs still mark a significant improvement.
 The benefits to local governments, business, and residents of a regional MBL model have been supported by the feedback and financial success of the Okanagan-Similkameen, Fraser Valley, and other MBL programs already in place.
 The Chamber believes that the benefits of these programs have been demonstrated and early concerns over loss of revenue and autonomy have been negated.
 The Chamber encourages the provincial government to continue the expansion of this initiative across the province, with the goal of eventually establishing a single, province wide licensing program for all businesses.